Yoram-Izilov-Nitzanim/Ansible-Exam/README.md

 ![image](https://github.com/user-attachments/assets/a69e4ada-2189-479d-80bb-4316d158f3a4)

 # Notes
-- you will need your pem key, ansible.cfg, working_after_exam.yaml
+- You will need your pem key, ansible.cfg, working_after_exam.yaml
-- dont forget to update your path to private key in ansible.cnf
+- Don't forget to update your path to private key in ansible.cnf
-- change the managed tag to your liking in both aws instance tags and inside of the working_after_exam.yaml file line 11
+- Change the managed tag in both aws instance tags and inside of the working_after_exam.yaml file - line 11
-- configure your aws cli with keys and region (us-east-1)
+- Configure your aws cli with keys and region (us-east-1)

 Example of tags:<br>